alexiscarter/beautiful-jekyll/skills.md

 As an R enthousiast, I mainly used this progamming language.

+- Modeling: Using linear, mixed, generalized and hurdle models

-- Multivariate
+- Multivariate approach

 ![](/img/Fig4.jpg)Constrained ordination of a fungal community by soil chemistry variables using a distance-based redundancy analysis with Bray-Curtis dissimilarities.

-- Modeling: Using linear, mixed, generalized and hurdle models

-- Spatial
+- Spatial visualization

 ![](/img/map_world_ecmprop.jpg) Ectomycorrhizal tree proportion across the globe (data from Steidinger et al. 2019 https://doi.org/10.1038/s41586-019-1128-0).